 The routing for triggers works like this at a conceptual level:

-- External module accepts timing and does whatever magic it does
+- External module receives the CLOCK and does whatever magic it does (eg resolves it down to 16th notes).

 - This creates a step based part where the steps will ONLY increment when the external module tells them to do so.

-I am going to use the Vector, Jack Expander (JE), Pamela's New Workout (PMW) and a Turing Machine (TM) in the below workflow.
+I am going to use the Vector, Jack Expander (JE), Pamela's New Workout (PNW) and a Turing Machine (TM) in the below workflow.

 For PNW I am using RUN, S24, W as my settings.
 I am running a clock out from the Vector (CLOCK/RUN) to PNW, and then a PNW output with a x4 multiplier to the CLOCK input of my Turing Machine.

-4. Go to GLOBAL then ROUTE and J-EXP TRIGS page and adjust the TRIG you have patched to the external module to be EXT.
+4. Go to GLOBAL then ROUTE and J-EXP TRIGS page and adjust the TRIG you have patched to the external module to be EXT (external) and is at the very end of the available settings.

 Take care doing this, and either dial the encoder slowly, or use SHIFT and the encoder to get to EXT which is the far right, after 8.4.
 Press the encoder to select your choice.
 It will switch from greyed out to white.